 Step 1

 To make the filling, add the ground beef to a hot pan and saute for a few minutes until it releases oil.
-Add the onion and potatoes, and cook until the onion is translucent.
-Now, add the spices and salt, and saute on medium-high heat.
-Then add the green peas.

 Step 2

-To make the dough, In a bowl, add all the ingredients (except water) and mix well.
 Gradually add the water and knead until you get a smooth dough.
 Cover the dough and let it rest for 15 minutes.

+Start by making six equal balls from the dough.
+Take one ball and roll it out into a circle.
 Use a knife to cut the circle into halves.
 Take one-half and fold it into a cone.

 Seal along the fold.
 Place the cone between your thumb and index finger.
 Fill the cone with the filling.
 Wet the edges of the dough with water and pinch to seal.